 Annual water production (groundwater extractions plus surface water diversions) within the WWR Management Area is shown in Figure 3, as "Water Requirements".
-It averaged about 93,000 AF from 1965 through 1967, and then increased to approximately 187,000 AF in 1990.
-It then decreased to approximately 174,000 AF in 1991, coincident with the initiation of significant deliveries of recycled water by CVWD and DWA to irrigation users within the Management Area (which had the effect of temporarily reversing the trend toward steadily increasing production of groundwater therein).
+It increased from 1965 through about 1990, then decreased by approximately 13,000 AF in 1991, coincident with the initiation of significant deliveries of recycled water by CVWD and DWA to irrigation users within the Management Area (which had the effect of temporarily reversing the trend toward steadily increasing production of groundwater therein).

-Due to development, production increased sharply to about 187,000 AF in 1997 and to about 208,000 AF in 1999.
-It then averaged about 211,000 AF during the three-year period 2000 through 2002 and remained relatively stable through 2007, probably as a result of water conservation and increased use of recycled water, and (within CVWD's AOB) conversion of agricultural land to residential development, which leveled off in 2000.
-Production has decreased following 2007 due to water conservation programs implemented by both agencies and also partly to poor economic conditions reducing demands.
+Due to development, production increased from 1997 to 1999, then averaged about 211,000 AF during the three-year period 2000 through 2002, and remained relatively stable through 2007; probably as a result of water conservation and increased use of recycled water, and (within CVWD's AOB) conversion of agricultural land to residential development, which leveled off in 2000.
+Production has decreased following 2007 due to water conservation programs implemented by both agencies and also partly to poor economic conditions reducing demands in the late 2000s/early 2010s.

-During the past five calendar years (2017 through 2021), average annual water production within the WWR Management Area has been about 154,000 AF/Yr, approximately three-fourths of which took place within CVWD's AOB and approximately one-fourth within DWA's AOB.
+During the past five calendar years (2019 through 2023), average annual water production within the WWR Management Area has been about 153,000 AF/Yr, approximately three-fourths of which took place within CVWD's AOB and approximately one-fourth within DWA's AOB.

-Current (2021 calendar year) and historic groundwater production and surface water diversion data for the WWR Management Area is set forth in Table 1.
+Current (2023 calendar year) and historic groundwater production and surface water diversion data for the WWR Management Area is set forth in Table 1.